neilkatin/lahcert-activation-process/source/individuals.rst

 After an earthquake you should follow the standard CERT procedures: check yourself, your family, your neighbors.

-If you have time and are safe: you should make an initial damage report to the town.
+If you have time and are safe: you should make an initial `Mike-Mike damage report`_ to the town:

 If you are a ham radio operator: